stratapp/stratapp-website/pricing.md

   answer: You can choose from monthly or annual billing.
 There is no contract term
     beyond the billing cycle.
 Annual billing is discounted 22-29% and billed yearly in advance.
-- question: Is my data safe?
+- question: Is our data safe?
   answer: |-
     Yes, we use the latest in data encryption and authentication technology.